demhademha/tweak-development-guide/chapter-3.md

 * How to add the ssh key to the target device

 ## Why changing the ssh passwords is vital
 So, the majority of you will have a password which prevents prying eyes from just going into your device, and taking a look at all of your sensitive information.
-Well, as soon as we've installed openssh on our device, it only takes someone to find our IP address, and enter the password `alpine` and they've gained full access to the device. as soon as a person has remote access over ssh, they can do whatever they want, but here's a few examples:
+Well, as soon as we've installed openssh on our device, it only takes someone (who is on the same wifi network) to find our IP address, and enter the password `alpine` and they've gained full access to the device. as soon as a person has remote access over ssh, they can do whatever they want, but here's a few examples:
 * they could bootloop your device
 * they could fill up your device storage (for example, sending lots of IPSWs)